2025 CS Lombardia Trophy

-The 2025 CS Lombardia Trophy was a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Italian Ice Sports Federation (Federazione Italiana Sport del Ghiaccio), and the fourth event of the 2025–26 ISU Challenger Series.
-It was held at the IceLab Arena in Bergamo, Italy, on 11–14 September 2025.
+The 2025 Lombardia Trophy was a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Italian Ice Sports Federation (Federazione Italiana Sport del Ghiaccio), and the fourth event of the 2025–26 ISU Challenger Series.
+It was held at the IceLab Arena in Bergamo, Italy, from 11 to 14 September 2025.
 Medals were awarded in men's singles, women's singles, and ice dance, and skaters earned ISU World Standing points based on their results.
 Ilia Malinin of the United States won the men's event, Rion Sumiyoshi of Japan won the women's event, and Eva Pate and Logan Bye of the United States won the ice dance event.

 Background

 The ISU Challenger Series was introduced in 2014.
 It is a series of international figure skating competitions sanctioned by the International Skating Union (ISU) and organized by ISU member nations.
 The objective was to ensure consistent organization and structure within a series of international competitions linked together, providing opportunities for senior-level skaters to compete at the international level and also earn ISU World Standing points.
 The 2025–26 Challenger Series consists of eleven events, of which the Lombardia Trophy was the fourth.